How Do Children Feel About Being Adopted?

-Many pregnant women considering adoption wonder what growing up adopted will be like for their child.
 Studies show that adopted children grow up to be as happy and healthy as their peers.
 In some instances, they even seem to have more advantages and opportunities than children in the general population.
 Adopted children can especially benefit from healthy relationships and continued communication with their birth parents throughout their lives.

 The report, titled "Adoption USA," was compiled from data from the 2007 National Survey of Adoptive Parents – a federal survey of 2,000 families that adopted children from foster care, internationally or through private domestic adoption.

-Findings also included statistics regarding the openness of adoption, showing a strong tend supporting notions that adoptive families are increasingly becoming more comfortable with more open adoptions.
-Sixty-seven percent of respondents reported having a pre-adoption agreement regarding openness (such as visits or phone calls with the birth family) and 68 percent of adoptive families reported post-adoption contact with the birth family (such as an exchange of letters, e-mails or visits after the adoptive placement).
+Findings also included statistics regarding the openness of adoption, showing a strong trend supporting notions that adoptive families are increasingly becoming more comfortable with more open adoptions.
+Sixty-seven percent of respondents reported having a pre-adoption agreement regarding openness (such as visits or phone calls with the birth family) and 68 percent of adoptive families reported post-adoption contact with the birth family (such as an exchange of letters, emails or visits after the adoptive placement).
 Furthermore, the study found that nearly all – 97 percent – of adopted children ages 5 and older know they were adopted.

-A 2012 study from the Evan B. Donaldson Adoption Institute titled “Openness in Adoption” reports that only 5 percent of today’s adoptions are closed; the remaining 95 percent are open or semi-open adoptions.
+A 2012 study from the Evan B. Donaldson Adoption Institute titled “Openness in Adoption” reports that only 5 percent of today’s adoptions are closed, and the remaining 95 percent are open or semi-open adoptions.
 The study also cites benefits for adopted children who have continued contact with and access to their birth parents after they are adopted.